Incentive-aware Contextual Pricing with Non-parametric Market Noise: Appendix for Section : Proof of Theorem

 We also define the event that the number of periods in phase $E_\ell$ during which buyer $i$ submits significantly corrupted bids is bounded by $L_{\ell}$:

 Here, $ \mathcal{S}_{i,\ell} = \left\{t \in E_\ell: |a_{i,t}|\geq \frac{1}{|E_\ell|} \right\} $ is the set of all periods in phase $E_\ell$ during which buyer $i$ extensively corrupts her bids.

-We are now equipped to show Theorem \ref{thm:strat:Regret} according to the following steps: \begin{itemize} \item [(i)] Decompose the single period regret into $\mathcal{R}_t^{(1)}$ and $\mathcal{R}_t^{(2)}$, where $\mathcal{R}_t^{(1)}$ bounds the expected revenue loss due to the discrepancy between the actual reserve price $r_t$ and the optimal reserve price $r_t^\star$ and $\mathcal{R}_t^{(2)}$, which bounds the expected revenue loss due to buyers' strategic bidding behaviour.
+We are now equipped to show Theorem \ref{thm:strat:Regret} according to the following steps: \begin{itemize} \item [(i)] Decompose the single period regret into $\mathcal{R}_t^{(1)}$ and $\mathcal{R}_t^{(2)}$, where $\mathcal{R}_t^{(1)}$ bounds the expected revenue loss due to the discrepancy between the actual reserve price $r_t$ and the optimal reserve price $r_t^\star$ and $\mathcal{R}_t^{(2)}$, which bounds the expected revenue loss due to allocation mismatches.
 Note that $\mathcal{R}_t^{(1)}$ is a result of the estimation inaccuracies in $\beta$, $F^-$ and $F^+$.

 \item [(ii)] Bound $\mathcal{R}_t^{(1)}$ using Lemmas \ref{lemma:strat:boundedindividualbiglies}, \ref{lemma:strat:bias}, \ref{lemma:strat:boundF-F+estimate}, and \ref{lemma:strat:controlUncert}. \item [(iii)] Bound $\mathcal{R}_t^{(2)}$ using Lemmas \ref{lemma:strat:boundedindividualbiglies} and \ref{lemma:strat:boundedoutcomechanges}. \item [(iv)] Sum up $\mathcal{R}_t^{(1)}$ and $\mathcal{R}_t^{(2)}$ to bound the cumulative expected regret over a phase $E_\ell$ and the entire horizon $T$. \end{itemize}